deeebeee3/aws-space-finder-backend/README.md

 First time we try the request (after cdk deploy first) we will get an error

-We can get error details in ClouWatch logs
+We can get error details in CloudWatch logs

 Because we need to give our lambda the right permissions to list s3 buckets...